SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

    !! if e1 === e2 { print("e1 === e2") } else { print("e1 !== e2") }
    !!       ^

-It can sometimes be useful to find out if two constants or variables refer to exactly the same instance of a class.
+It can sometimes be useful to find out whether two constants or variables refer to exactly the same instance of a class.
 To enable this, Swift provides two identity operators: